Why Sports Analytics is Essential for Victory Today

 Here, the commercial side of sports is the primary focus.
 Off-field data analytics is the inspection of data that is indirectly linked to the game.

-It involves data from businesses, such as ticket sales, financial records, merchandise sales, and so on.
+It involves data from businesses, such as ticket sales, financial records, and merchandise sales.

 Importance of Analytics in Sports